-\ A. ELIGIBILITY B. HOW YOU'RE COVERED IF MEMBERSHIP BEGINS WHILE YOU'RE HOSPITALIZED 58 59
+VII.
+ELIGIBILITY .
+58

-\ /III ABOUT ENROLLMENT AND MEMBERSHIP 59
+A. ELIGIBILITY

-\ /!!!
+B. HOW YOU'RE COVERED IF MEMBERSHIP BEGINS WHILE YOU'RE HOSPITALIZED

 VIII.
-A. About Enrollment and Membership
+ABOUT ENROLLMENT AND MEMBERSHIP 60

-59
+A. About Enrollment and Membership 60

 IX.
-TERMINATION AND TRANSFER TO OTHER COVERAGE
+TERMINATION AND TRANSFER TO OTHER COVERAGE 62

-A. TERMINATION BY THE SUBSCRIBER
+A. TERMINATION BY THE SUBSCRIBER 62

-B. TERMINATION FOR LOSS OF ELIGIBILITY
+B. TERMINATION FOR LOSS OF ELIGIBILITY 62

 C. MEMBERSHIP TERMINATION FOR CAUSE

-D. CONTINUATION OF COVERAGE FOR SURVIVORS
+D. CONTINUATION OF COVERAGE FOR SURVIVORS 62

-E. CONTINUATION OF COVERAGE FOR DEPENDENTS AGE 26 AND OVER
+E. CONTINUATION OF COVERAGE FOR DEPENDENTS AGE 26 AND OVER 62

-F. CONTINUATION OF COVERAGE AFTER A CHANGE IN MARITAL STATUS
+F. CONTINUATION OF COVERAGE AFTER A CHANGE IN MARITAL STATUS 62

-G. CONTINUATION OF COVERAGE REQUIRED BY LAW
+G. CONTINUATION OF COVERAGE REQUIRED BY LAW 63

-H. CONTINUATION OF DEPENDENT COVERAGE UNDER HPHC 62
+H. CONTINUATION OF DEPENDENT COVERAGE UNDER HPHC 63

-Χ. WHEN YOU HAVE OTHER COVERAGE 63
+Х. WHEN YOU HAVE OTHER COVERAGE 64

-A. BENEFITS IN THE EVENT OF OTHER INSURANCE
+A. BENEFITS IN THE EVENT OF OTHER INSURANCE 64

-B. PROVIDER PAYMENT WHEN PLAN COVERAGE IS SECONDARY 64
+B. PROVIDER PAYMENT WHEN PLAN COVERAGE IS SECONDARY 65

-C. WORKERS' COMPENSATION/GOVERNMENT PROGRAMS 64
+C. WORKERS' COMPENSATION/GOVERNMENT PROGRAMS 65

-D. SUBROGATION AND REIMBURSEMENT FROM RECOVERY
+D. SUBROGATION AND REIMBURSEMENT FROM RECOVERY 65

-E. MEDICAL PAYMENT POLICIES 65
+E. MEDICAL PAYMENT POLICIES 66

-F. MEMBER COOPERATION 65
+F. MEMBER COOPERATION 66

-G. THE PLAN'S RIGHTS
+G. THE PLAN'S RIGHTS 66

-H. MEMBERS ELIGIBLE FOR MEDICARE 65
+H. MEMBERS ELIGIBLE FOR MEDICARE 66

 XI.
-PLAN PROVISIONS AND RESPONSIBILITIES 66
+PLAN PROVISIONS AND RESPONSIBILITIES 67

-A. IF YOU DISAGREE WITH RECOMMENDED TREATMENT 66
+A. IF YOU DISAGREE WITH RECOMMENDED TREATMENT

-B. LIMITATION ON LEGAL ACTIONS 66
+B. LIMITATION ON LEGAL ACTIONS

-C. ACCESS TO INFORMATION 66
+C. ACCESS TO INFORMATION 67

-D. SAFEGUARDING CONFIDENTIALITY 66
+D. SAFEGUARDING CONFIDENTIALITY 67

-E. NOTICE 66
+E. NOTICE 67

-F. MODIFICATION OF THIS HANDBOOK 66
+F. MODIFICATION OF THIS HANDBOOK 67

-G. OUR RELATIONSHIP WITH PLAN PROVIDERS 67
+G. OUR RELATIONSHIP WITH PLAN PROVIDERS 68

-H. IN THE EVENT OF A MAJOR DISASTER 67
+H. IN THE EVENT OF A MAJOR DISASTER 68

-I. EVALUATION OF NEW TECHNOLOGY 67
+I. EVALUATION OF NEW TECHNOLOGY 68

-J. UTILIZATION REVIEW PROCEDURES 67
+J. UTILIZATION REVIEW PROCEDURES 68

-K. QUALITY ASSURANCE PROGRAMS 68
+K. QUALITY ASSURANCE PROGRAMS 69

-L. PROCEDURES USED TO EVALUATE EXPERIMENTAL/INVESTIGATIONAL DRUGS, DEVICES, OR TREATMENTS 68
+L. PROCEDURES USED TO EVALUATE EXPERIMENTAL/INVESTIGATIONAL DRUGS, DEVICES, OR TREATMENTS

 M. PROCESS TO DEVELOP MEDICAL NECESSITY GUIDELINES AND UTILIZATION REVIEW CRITERIA

-N. NON-ASSIGNMENT OF BENEFITS 69 O. NEW TO MARKET DRUGS 69 P. PAYMENT RECOVERY XII.
-MEMBER RIGHTS & RESPONSIBILITIES 70 XIII .
-INDEX 71 APPENDIX A: GROUP HEALTH CONTINUATION COVERAGE UNDER COBRA GENERAL NOTICE 73 APPENDIX B: IMPORTANT NOTICE ABOUT YOUR PRESCRIPTION DRUG COVERAGE AND MEDICARE 77 APPENDIX C: NOTICE OF GROUP INSURANCE COMMISSION PRIVACY PRACTICES 80 APPENDIX D: THE UNIFORMED SERVICES EMPLOYMENT AND REEMPLOYMENT RIGHTS ACT (USERRA) 82 APPENDIX E: MEDICAID AND THE CHILDREN'S HEALTH INSURANCE PROGRAM NOTICE (CHIP) 83
+N. NON-ASSIGNMENT OF BENEFITS O. NEW TO MARKET DRUGS P. PAYMENT RECOVERY 70 XII.
+MEMBER RIGHTS & RESPONSIBILITIES 71 XIII. .
+INDEX 72 ADDENIDIN A. CROUD LIEALTH CONTINUATION COVERACE UNDER CORRA CENERAL APPENDIX A: GROUP HEALTH CONTINUATION COVERAGE UNDER COBRA GENERAL NOTICE 74 APPENDIX B: IMPORTANT NOTICE ABOUT YOUR PRESCRIPTION DRUG COVERAGE AND MEDICARE .
+78 APPENDIX C: NOTICE OF GROUP INSURANCE COMMISSION PRIVACY PRACTICES Q1 AFFENDIX C. NOTICE OF GROUP INSURANCE COMMISSION PRIVACT PRACTICES APPENDIX D: THE UNIFORMED SERVICES EMPLOYMENT AND REEMPLOYMENT RIGHTS ACT (USERRA) .
+83 APPENDIX E: MEDICAID AND THE CHILDREN'S HEALTH INSURANCE PROGRAM NOTICE (CHIP) .
+84 x | BENEFIT HANDBOOK